PengWuElliot/pengwu.github.io/Diary.md

 ## Weekend
 Running

 I watched too many videos today.
-I shouldn't do that.
+I shouldn't do that. \
+So run, horse, run down the road to the plain, run before it is too late.
+Don't stop even if you are tired before you see the green meadrows, the familiar trees, people's houses, the churches and the belfries.